Jack Barsky: Exit from espionage

 In 1989, the Berlin Wall began coming down, followed by the collapse of the Soviet Union two years later.
 In 1992, a KGB defector to Great Britain named Vasili Mitrokhin provided information to MI6 about Soviet spy operations around the world, including the name "Barsky" in the United States.

 The FBI located Barsky in 1994 and observed him for three years, bugging his house and even buying the home next to his in Pennsylvania.
-An FBI agent moved into the house next door and monitored Barsky's every movement to determine whether or not he was still an active agent in a sleeper cell.
+An FBI agent moved into the house next door and monitored Barsky's every movement to determine whether he was still an active agent in a sleeper cell.
 The FBI contacted the elderly parents of the real Jack Barsky, who had died as a child in 1955, out of fear they would happen to discover their dead son's identity had been stolen and would alert local authorities.
 Although upset, the Barskys agreed not to disclose the information.

 The FBI investigation quickly escalated when one day in 1997, during a fight with his soon-to-be ex-wife being recorded by the FBI, Barsky confessed that he was actually a spy.
 Shortly after that, Barsky was pulled over by the police on his way home from work and taken into FBI custody.
 During interrogation, Barsky quickly confessed his real identity and that he had stopped spying in 1988.
 He shared his knowledge of KGB espionage training and the modus operandi of Russian sleeper agents.
 The FBI determined that he was no longer an active spy and found him to be a valuable source of information about spy techniques.
 He was never charged with any crime.

 Post-Cold War activities

 Since his uncovering, Barsky has revealed the truth about his life and activities to his families, both in the United States and in Germany.
 He aided the FBI and the NSA, and in 2014 became a U.S. citizen.
-Barsky continued to work in IT, and was the chief information officer for energy systems, and in 2011 joined the New York Independent System Operator as a Director of Software Technologies in upstate New York.
+Dittrich continued to work in IT, and was the chief information officer for energy systems, and in 2011 joined the New York Independent System Operator as a Director of Software Technologies in upstate New York.
 He did not tell his employer about his past when he was hired, and he was fired in 2015 after he shared his story on 60 Minutes.
 It is unknown if the FBI helped him get the job at the grid, which has a very strict background check.

-Barsky released a book in 2017 about his experiences, Deep Undercover: My Secret Life and Tangled Allegiances as a KGB Spy in America.
+Dittrich released a book in 2017 about his experiences, Deep Undercover: My Secret Life and Tangled Allegiances as a KGB Spy in America.

-Barsky has appeared on CNN as an expert on espionage, commenting on Russian interference in the 2016 United States elections, and Ambassador Sergey Kislyak's interactions with Donald Trump's associates.
+Dittrich has appeared on CNN as an expert on espionage, commenting on Russian interference in the 2016 United States elections, and Ambassador Sergey Kislyak's interactions with Donald Trump's associates.